 No bushwalking experience required.
 The track is a hardened or compacted surface and may have a gentle hill section or sections and occasional steps.

-Suitable for most ages and fitness levels.
+Suitable for most ages with moderate fitness levels.
 Some bushwalking experience recommended.
 Tracks may have short steep hill sections, a rough surface and many steps.

 Bushwalking experience recommended.
 Tracks may be long, rough and very steep.
 Directional signage may be limited.